gocardless/nandi/README.md

 Adds a new column.
 Nandi will explicitly set the column to be NULL, as validating a new NOT NULL constraint can be very expensive on large tables and cause availability issues.

 ### `#add_foreign_key(table, target, column: nil, name: nil)`
 Add a foreign key constraint.
 The generated SQL will include the NOT VALID parameter, which will prevent immediate validation of the constraint, which locks the target table for writes potentially for a long time.
-Use the separate #validate_foreign_key method, in a separate migration; this only takes a row-level lock as it scans through.
+Use the separate #validate_constraint method, in a separate migration; this only takes a row-level lock as it scans through.

 ### `#change_column(table, name, **alterations)`
 Alter an existing column.
 Nandi will validate that you are not doing any of the following unsafe operations: